leoparker157/youtube-livestream-summarizer/README.md

 ## Features

 - 🚀 Real-time livestream recording with optimized compression
-- 🤖 AI-powered summarization using Gemini 2.0 Flash
+- 🤖 AI-powered summarization using Gemini
 - ⚡ Speed-optimized for continuous processing
 - 📊 Customizable video duration and segments
 - 🌐 Web interface with Gradio